minio/docs/source/quickstart/windows.rst

       \path\to\mc.exe --help

-   Use :mc-cmd:`mc.exe alias set` to quickly authenticate and connect to the MinIO deployment.
+   Use :mc-cmd:`mc.exe alias set <mc alias set>` to quickly authenticate and connect to the MinIO deployment.

    .. code-block:: shell
       :class: copyable